The Pros and Cons of In-Person Schooling

 Conclusion

-There are pros and cons to both in-person schooling and virtual learning.
+As you can see, there are pros and cons to both in-person schooling and virtual learning.
 Fortunately, since the start of the pandemic, schools and teachers have greatly improved their virtual learning capabilities, making it easier for students to determine what method works best for them and carry on in both situations.
+Ideally, all students will have access to in-person schooling, as the benefits to both learning and social skills are clear.

 Leave a Reply